 The Queen also received several necklaces from Saudi Kings which she loaned to Princess Diana — one of which Diana wore to Australia in 1983.
 The King Faisal of Saudi Arabia fringe necklace of drop diamonds, made by Harry Winston was given to the Queen on a state visit to the UK in 1967.
 Nearly 20 years later, Diana teamed it with pearl drops and a ruffled pale blue dress.

-Diana also refashioned some jewelry so she could wear it in a more modern way.
+Diana also refashioned some jewellery so she could wear it in a more modern way.
 The Queen gave Diana her famous diamond-and-emerald Delhi Durbar necklace for a wedding present.
-When she gave it to Diana as a wedding gift, Diana had some Velcro added to the 14-in. long necklace and it became a bejeweled headband that she wore for a charity dance with Prince Charles in Australia in 1984.
+When she gave it to Diana as a wedding gift, Diana had some Velcro added to the 14-in. long necklace and it became a bejewelled headband that she wore for a charity dance with Prince Charles in Australia in 1984.

 “When Diana and Charles made their first visit to Australia in 1982, it was a more formal time.
 There were galas, and state banquets and big dances,” Field says.
 “Diana took her diamond and emerald necklace that belonged to Queen Mary and wore it as a headband.
 Everybody raved about her originality.
-She may have been showing the modern way of wearing grand jewelry.”
+She may have been showing the modern way of wearing grand jewellery.”

 Field says that there are two brooches that might be taken on the plane Down Under, to wear as a mark of respect for the host country.
-In New Zealand, she could wear the diamond and platinum brooch in the form of a silver fern, the emblem of New Zealand (center).
+In New Zealand, she could wear the diamond and platinum brooch in the form of a silver fern, the emblem of New Zealand (centre).
 It was given to the Queen by the “Women of Auckland” as a Christmas present in 1953, during the new Queen’s Commonwealth tour to mark her Coronation.
 “It isn’t big and splashy,” says Field.

 In Australia, Kate might opt for the Wattle Brooch (seen recently, at left, and in 1954 during a tour of Canberra, Australia).
 It was given to the Queen by the then Prime Minister at a State Banquet in Canberra in February 1954.
-Set with 150 diamonds with rare yellow ones forming the wattle (Australia’s emblem), a five-carat diamonds is set in the center of three tea tree flowers.
-“She was in Australia for quite a long time and wore a lot of jewelry,” Field says.
+Set with 150 diamonds with rare yellow ones forming the wattle (Australia’s emblem), a five-carat diamonds is set in the centre of three tea tree flowers.
+“She was in Australia for quite a long time and wore a lot of jewellery,” Field says.
 “While she was there she was given this brooch.
 It is a spray of yellow and white diamonds and she often still wears it today — if she is wearing yellow.”

 If Kate does decide to wear the Queen’s jewels, Field suggests, “she could wear something in a less conventional manner.
 There are ways to look as if you have done your best to dress up that doesn’t necessarily mean the only significant thing would be to wear a grand tiara.
 Bracelets can be coiled into chignons and necklaces twisted, for example … I don’t think she is that interested in being big and splashy.”

 She continues, “William and Catherine’s style is relatively low-key.
 It will be interesting to see what New Zealand and Australia give her.
-One of the reasons they do wear their good jewelry is because all the local women want to wear their good stuff and so the whole room is glittery, not just the royals.”
+One of the reasons they do wear their good jewellery is because all the local women want to wear their good stuff and so the whole room is glittery, not just the royals.”